What is Yew?

 Ok, but why Rust?

 Rust is blazing fast and reliable with its rich type system and ownership model.
 It has a tough learning curve but is well worth the effort.
-Rust has been voted the most loved programming language in Stack Overflow's Developer Survey six years in a row: 2016, 2017, 2018, 2019, 2020 and 2021.
+Rust has been voted the most loved programming language in Stack Overflow's Developer Survey seven years in a row: 2016, 2017, 2018, 2019, 2020, 2021 and 2022.

 We love to share ideas with other projects and believe we can all help each other reach the full potential of this exciting new technology.
 If you're not into Yew, you might like the following projects: